gvzupko/MIST4610_Group4_Project2/README.md

 - Help understand which months will experience the highest and lowest energy costs.
 - These results would provides actionable insights for grid designers that could improve reliability and support planning/investment.

+No data manipulations were done for this question

 Fossil Fuels:

 <img width="350" height="304" alt="Screenshot 2025-11-21 at 2 03 06 PM" src="https://github.com/user-attachments/assets/599f51d2-53a6-47f8-ba90-54b63a6ab98f" />